Cray-HPE/docs-uan/docs/portal/developer-portal/operations/Configure_Interfaces_on_UANs.md

     ```bash
     ## Customer defined networks ifcfg-X
-    # customer_uan_interfaces is as list of interface names used for constructing
+    # customer_uan_interfaces is a list of interface names used for constructing
     # ifcfg-<customer_uan_interfaces.name> files.
 The setting dictionary is where
     # any desired ifcfg fields are defined.
 The field name will be converted to
     # uppercase in the generated ifcfg-<name> file.